10-Day Iceland Itinerary: Westfjords, Highlands & North Iceland

 You can then decide to drive back to Myvatn and end your day at the Myvatn Nature Baths or continue to Husavik, visit the Whale Museum, and end your day at the Geosea geothermal pool.

 TIP: If I were to do this exact trip again, I’d stay in Husavik.
-It’s the best place to see whales in Iceland.
-If you stay here, the next morning you can easily take a whale watching tour before continuing your trip.
+It’s the best place to see whales in Iceland, and if you stay here, you can easily take a whale watching tour next morning.

 LEARN MORE: Things to do in Myvatn